dime-coin/dimecoin/doc/build-msw.md

 Prepare environment
 -------------------
 Extract msys64_32-*.exe on c:\
-then in install directory c:\msys64, execute mingw32.exe for msys shell with path to 32bit mingw compiler or mingw64.exe for msys shel with path to 64bit compiler.
+then in install directory c:\msys64, execute mingw32.exe for msys shell with path to 32bit mingw compiler or mingw64.exe for msys shell with path to 64bit compiler.
 We will use 32bit compiler in this guide.

 In MSYS launched from Mingw32.exe for the first time, we need to download up to date packages :